Lazy-Solutions/AdvancedSceneManager/flow/Getting-Started.md

 Flow: Contains the settings for the selected flow.
 Global Variables: will be explained in more details later.
 Selection: The inspector for the selected node.

+## Samples

+Samples can be imported from the package manager.

+It's not recommended to reuse these flows, as they are versioned, everytime you update the flow editor and import the samples it will make duplicates.
+If you want to reuse any, pull them out from the samples folder.

+If you often import samples, this may cause update issues when updating ASM flow, due to old or removed code etc. keep that in mind.

 ## Flows